Image via Soloviova Liudmyla/Shutterstock.com

 “Keep in mind that different parts of the country are at higher risk for different diseases and parasites.
 For example, Colorado [where we are from] has very few biting insects, so we weren’t used to medicating [our dog] Barley for fleas and ticks,” says Fratt.
 “However, we had to pull out the big guns for parasite control prior to going to Wisconsin in the early summer!”

-No matter where you are traveling, you will want to talk with your veterinarian ahead of time to discuss prescription heartworm prevention, flea and tick prevention and other precautionary measures you should take while traveling with dogs.
+No matter where you are traveling, you will want to talk with your veterinarian ahead of time to discuss heartworm medicine for dogs, flea and tick medicine for dogs and other precautionary measures you should take while traveling with dogs.
 This is especially important in terms of vaccines, as certain parts of the country are more susceptible to certain diseases.

 The most important part of all successful road trips with dogs is having fun.